VincentGsell/PXLComponents/README.md

 PXL components aims to be a Wrapper for the PXL library, create by Yuriy Kotsarenko.
 The goal is to put a "relative" easy way to develop in a RAD manner.

-This lib should be, on term , available for all PXL platform, under compiler FPC 3.0+ DCC18+ (And Lazarus1.4+ and DelphiXE7+ IDE)

 Detail on PXL library be find here : http://www.asphyre.net/products/pxl